chaoscommand/GLX_Autostaking/README.md

 Genesis League Token Autostaking Program

-This program is written in C# and is intended to stake GLX automaticly
+This program is written in C# and is intended to stake GLX automaticly This software is offered with no warranty expressed or implied.
+Use at your own risk.

 There is a compiled version of this program in the "compiled" folder for those who trust me 100% This program makes use of your active keys so you should compile it yourself.
 I am not a bad guy but never take these things for granted.